zack-bitcoin/amoveo/docs/design/sortition_chains_implementation.md

 * arbitrary 32-bytes.
 * the height where this was recorded.

-4) potential winners
+4) potential_winner_root

-* each sortition chain has a list of potential winners sorted by priority.
-Priority increases if the deepest layer of sortition chain in your proof has an earlier height it was committed at.
-* their pubkey.
-* the height at which their claim was proven.
-This determines the priority.
-It is a list of priorities, one for every layer of sortition chains.
-* for every layer of sortition chains, we need a list o fpubkeys of accounts assigned to gather evidence for that part of the probability space.
+for every potential winner there can be multiple layers of sortition chains in their proof that they won. for every layer of sortition chain, we need to remember a priority height as well as a list of pubkeys of accounts assigned to collect evidence for when users give up ownership of parts of that layer.

+the priority height is the block height when this data was commited into the blockchain.
+Earlier heights are higher priority.

+consensus state consumed O((number of potential winners)*(# layers of sortition chains deep)*(# accounts assigned to gather evidence in each layer))

+each pw_root contains a pubkey of who could win.

+so, every pw-root will point to the next pw-root in the linked list. it is ordered based on priority. and the pw-root also points to a pw_layer.

+5)  potential_winner_layer

+each pw_layer contains a priority height for that layer.

+the pw_layers are a linked list, each pointing to the next. they are ordered based on the order of the sortitoin chains inside of each other. and the pw_layer also points to a pw_spent_proof.

+6) potential_winner_spent_proofs

+each pw_spent_proof contains the pubkey of the account assigned to collect spent proofs into a merkel tree.

+the pw_spent_proofs are a linked list, each pointing to the next.

 Timeline for horizontal payment
 =============